medamk/fabzero/monofabsrm20.md

 - then two files will be saved in.svg files.
 - open each .svg file in inkscape application.
 Then Export in .PNG file.
-- open the website http://fabmodules.org/ to convert into .camm file
+- open the website http://fabmodules.org/ to convert into .rml file
 - input the .png file.
 Select the Roland mill and PCB Trace(1/64). then save the file
 ![kicad](images/millstrace.jpg)